 Focus in the coming years

 Apart from India, the company’s future focus will be on the Southeast Asian markets.
-Besides English, the platform is available in five other languages that include Spanish, French, Dutch, Polish and Russian, especially as they look at expanding their presence in Europe.
+Besides English, the platform is available in five other languages that include Spanish, French, Dutch, Polish and Russian.
+They are also looking at expanding their European presence, says Gupta.

 Founders: Ankit Gupta and Deepak Joy Cheenath